• Skip to primary navigation

 Cheeseball with dried beef on a white plate and two Ritz crackers with the dip on it.

-I have many great memories of Kay and this recipe is one small memory I have of her.
+I have many great memories of Kay, and this dried beef cheese ball recipe is one small memory I have of her.
 Do you ever have those recipes where a recipe reminds you of a person?
 That is what this is for me, and now that I got my hands on the recipe, I will share it with you!

-Maybe my aunt’s recipe for this awesome cheese ball can find its way into the traditions of your family and your special events.
+Maybe my aunt’s nastalgic recipe for this awesome cheese ball can find its way into your family’s traditions and your special events.
+It is a crowd pleaser, for sure.
 Other appetizers and potluck favorites are this Dill Pickle Spicy Deviled Eggs recipe, my Potluck Pickle Wraps (also called Minnesota Sushi), and this Crab Stuffed Mushrooms.
+No matter what you make, make sure to treat yourself!

 Ingredients

-Cream cheese and dried beef are the superstars here, but all of the ingredients really come together, along with a bit of time, to make a great Cheese Ball with Dried Beef.
+Cream cheese and dried beef are the superstars here, but all of the ingredients come together with a bit of time to make a great Cheese Ball with Dried Beef.

 Most are items found in many kitchen pantries and fridges already.
 I may have to go to the store for dried beef and cream cheese, but we usually have some other stuff already in stock.
 This recipe uses: